mozilla/ActiveData/docs/JSONPath.md

 [JSONPath](http://goessner.net/articles/JsonPath/) is a mini query language inspired by the XPath line noise.

+Path expressions are related to graph query languages, with limitation

 | XPath  | JSONPath           | Description |
 |:------:|:------------------:|:-------------|